If you want any chance at building a physique, you must do your heavy squats, bench presses and deadlifts.

-OK, that was just a joke, although that joke is not far from some peoples’ reality.
+OK, that was just a joke, although that joke is not far from most peoples’ reality.

-I can’t believe the amount of times I’ve had skinny-fat guys tell me they did training routines similar to Starting Strength and StrongLifts 5×5, gained a ton of strength, yet made close to no changes to their physiques.
+I can’t believe the amount of times I’ve had skinny-fat guys tell me they did training routines similar to Starting Strength and StrongLifts 5×5, gained a ton of strength, yet made no visual changes to their physiques.

 I was one of these guys not too long ago.

 I trained hard for 2 years with heavy weights and added almost 800 pounds to my 4 main exercises: the deadlift, squat, bench press and overhead press.